Car insurance discounts for dash cam owners

 By Callum Tennent

-Some car insurance firms are now offering discounts to those who use a dash cam.
-We've outlined where to turn to save the most money if you have a dash cam.
+Some car insurance firms offering discounts if you use a dash cam.
+We've outlined which car insurers will save you the most money if you have a dash cam.

 It may have taken a while for them to hit the mainstream, but dash cams are now commonplace on UK roads.